edpichler/git-crypt-unlock/README.md

-# Unlock a repository encrypted with Git-Crypt
+# GitHub action to Unlock a repository encrypted with Git-Crypt

-GitHub action for unlocking files encrypted using Git-Crypt on your repository, and then locking it again when the job finishes.
+GitHub action for unlocking files encrypted by Git-Crypt and then locking it again when the job finishes.

 ## Usage